Pressio/pressio/wiki/build_serial.md

 In order for the steps below to be successful, you need:

 * C/C++ compilers: either Clang or GNU.
 The current version of the tutorials does NOT need MPI.
-But if you have MPI compiler wrappers, you can use those to build.
+But if you have MPI compiler wrappers, you can use those to build;

-* CMake, minimun version 3.11.0
+* CMake >= 3.11.0 (this is known to work, soon we will provide a detailed list of verified versions);

+* Bash >= 3.2.57 (this is known to work, soon we will provide a detailed list of verified versions).

 ## 1. Prep